LoveDoLove-Forked-Projects/SkeletonKey/README.md

 More information about the inner working of the SkeletonKey can be found [here](https://www.virusbulletin.com/uploads/pdf/magazine/2016/vb201601-skeleton-key.pdf).

 ## Differences with the Mimikatz's implementation?
-The Mimikatz's SkeletonKey version has been revisited and expanded with two major improvements.
+This code is a reimplementation of the Mimikatz's misc::skeleton command.
+However, it also includes NTLM patching other than just covering Kerberos.

 ### NTLM Patching
-NTLM patching was added.
 For systems which are not Kerberos-enabled and use NTLM authentication, the Skeleton Key carries out the following steps:
 - Injecting a custom handler to replicate the MsvpPasswordValidate function (ntlmshared.dll) in order to validate the skeleton key against the typed password if the latter does not match the original password;
 - Patching the pointer to MsvpPasswordValidate inside the Import Address Table of msv1_0.dll to be a pointer to the custom handler;